maddiewaldie/COEN-174-Project/backend/README.md

 - `CATEGORY` is replaced with the value of field `category`
 - `DEADLINE` is replaced with the value of field `deadline`
 - `PRIORITY` is replaced with the value of field `priority`
+- `TASK_ID` is replaced with the returned task id value

 ### `delete_account`